Nhogs/nestjs-firebase/README.md

 $ npm i --save @nhogs/nestjs-firebase
 ```

-You first need to have a running firebase project.
+First you need to have a running firebase project.
 See [Add Firebase to your JavaScript project](https://firebase.google.com/docs/web/setup)

 :warning: This module only uses Firebase client API